mroth/deepclean/README.md

 However it's easy to overrride this list.

-deepclean will take advantage of multiple cores on your machine by gathering statistics for matched directories in parallel.
+Deepclean is very fast -- it will take advantage of multiple cores on your machine by gathering statistics for matched directories in parallel.

+Nothing is actually deleted at the moment due to paranoia, just surfaced in the UI so the user can decide on their own how to handle.

-TODO: only recommend these for deletion if they are `.gitignore`'d, not tracked in git.
+_TODO: only recommend these for deletion if they are `.gitignore`'d, not tracked in git._

 ## Installation